-For labeling images in our Columbia Face Database, we use the Amazon Mechanical Turk (MTurk) service.
-This service matches workers to online jobs created by requesters, who can optionally set quality controls such as requiring confirmation of results by multiple workers, filters on minimum worker experience, etc.
+For labeling images in our Columbia face database, we use the Amazon Mechanical Turk (MTurk) service.
+This service matches online workers to online jobs.
+Requesters can submit jobs to be completed by workers, optionally setting various quality controls such as confirmation of results by multiple workers, filters on minimum worker experience, etc.

-We submitted 110,000 attribute labeling jobs showing 30 images to 3 workers per job, presenting a total of over 10 million images to users.
+We submitted 73,000 attribute labeling jobs showing 30 images to 3 workers per job, presenting a total of 6.5 million images to users.
 The jobs asked workers to select face images which exhibited a specified attribute.
 (A few manually-labeled images were shown as examples.)
 Only labels where all 3 people agreed were used.
-From this raw data, we were able to collect over 145,000 triply-verified positive attribute labels, for about \$6,000.
+From this raw data, we were able to collect over 125,000 triply-verified positive attribute labels in a month, for under \$5,000.